X3N064/Auto-Commit/README.md

 # Auto-commit
 Main purpose of this repo is to help people to fill their contributions(graph) on their profile.

-This python script will automatically commit and push this repo to github.
+This python script will automatically commit and push the repo to github.

 ##  Configure .env file
 - Setup the range of commits and time.